 The Lewis Honors College provides students with the opportunity to enhance their academic and co-curricular experience at University of Kentucky.
 From their acceptance through graduation, Honors students have a special home on campus in the Lewis Honors College and its inviting Scholars’ Lounge.
 Entering freshmen are welcomed onto campus early to attend Lewis Launch, and are matched with a Peer Mentor and a group of their classmates, many of whom become fast friends.
 Honors courses are small (capped at 25), filled with fellow honors students, and taught by dedicated, talented faculty.
 Honors courses offer not simply “more” or “harder” work, but instead give students access to broader, deeper, and more complex learning experiences than standard courses.
 Honors students learn from each other in discussion-based, small courses.

 Priority registration for all courses

 Honors students are given “priority registration” during scheduling, meaning that they are able to choose and schedule classes before anyone else on campus.
 This benefit allows students to be very deliberate about which courses/electives they choose to explore during their undergraduate years at the University of Kentucky.

-The Lewis Honors College works closely with the Office of Education Abroad to ensure new and exciting ways to pursue educational opportunities abroad.
-Honors students have the capability and the drive to go above and beyond in their Education Abroad Program, as this helps to set a student apart once they are immersed in the job market.
+The Lewis Honors College works closely with the Office of Education Abroad to ensure that our students get access to high-quality education abroad experiences, including opportunities to do research and internships.
+Honors students have the capability and the drive to go above and beyond in their Education Abroad Program, and doing so can help them discover new opportunities and can also set them apart on job market.
 Students have done everything from working with the head of the CDC in London, England to studying emerging medical technology in Costa Rica.
 Funding is also available for students to do undergraduate research abroad.
-Through regular info sessions and deliberate Honors advising, the majority of Honors students are able to take their interests abroad in a new and challenging environment.
+Through regular info sessions and deliberate Honors advising, the majority of Honors students are able to take their interests abroad while earning experiential education credits.